 - Aggravated assault, sexual assault, or aggravated sexual assault. - Arson.
-(See glossary.) - Murder, capital murder, or criminal attempt to commit murder or capital murder. - Indecency with a child, aggravated kidnapping, manslaughter, criminally negligent homicide, or aggravated robbery. - Continuous sexual abuse of a young child or children. - Felony drug- or alcohol-related offense. - Carrying on or about the student's person a handgun, an illegal knife, or a club, as these terms are defined by state law.
+(See glossary.) - Murder, capital murder, or criminal attempt to commit murder or capital murder. - Indecency with a child, aggravated kidnapping, manslaughter, criminally negligent homicide, or aggravated robbery. - Continuous sexual abuse of a young child or children. - Felony drug- or alcohol-related offense. - Unlawful carrying on or about the student's person a handgun, or a location restricted knife, as these terms are defined by state law.
 (See glossary.) - Possessing, manufacturing, transporting, repairing, or selling a prohibited weapon, as defined by state law.
 (See glossary.) - Possession of a firearm, as defined by federal law.
 (See glossary.)